camicroscope/GSOC/README.md

 **Primary Mentor:** Tony Pan

-## Semantic Data Export and Exploration
+## RDF Support for caMicroscope

 **Overview:** This project focuses on enhancing caMicroscope's data representation by incorporating a semantic layer.
 The goal is to provide a sophisticated framework for handling slides, annotations about slides, and annotations nested within other annotations.
 Through the use of semantic representation, we aim to create a more structured and meaningful way to organize and understand the data.

-The project involves the development of interactive features, allowing users to seamlessly navigate through the semantic layers, expand or collapse nested annotations, and gain a comprehensive understanding of the relationships between slides and annotations.
-This holistic approach aims to improve the overall user experience by offering a clearer and more insightful view of the complex data interactions within caMicroscope.
+This project involves starting this process by adding RDF support for caMicroscope and modeling the existing relationships in a way which can later be expanded.

 **Project Requirements:**
  * Interpreting caMicroscope's data and metadata in a documented semantic representation format
- * At least one novel visualization, app, or other way to understand the semantic relationships of caMicroscop data
- * Integrated with the caMicroscope UX and codebase
+ * RDF + SPARQL endpoints for this data

 **Required Skills:** Semantic Web

-**Difficulty:** Difficult
+**Difficulty:** Medium

-**Project Length:** Medium (~175 hours)
+**Project Length:** Long (~350 hours)

 **Source Code:** http://github.com/camicroscope/camicroscope